Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/awards/categories/overall-award.md

 order: 5
 image: "/assets/images/xr.jpg"
-description: 'All schools entering one or more of the previous award categories will automatically be entered for the overall Cumbria environmental school of the year.
+description: 'All schools entering one or more of the previous award categories will automatically be entered for the overall Cumbria environmental school of the year. '
-  The winner will be chosen by our panel of judges. '

 ---
 {{ page.description }}